aurelia/framework/doc/article/en-US/getting-started.md

   </source-code>
 </code-listing>

 This looks almost identical to the navbar HTML in our original _app.html_ file.
 We've basically extracted that and put it into this template.
-Instead of binding to _app.js_ though, it's now binding to _nav-bar.js_.
+Instead of binding to _app${context.language.fileExtension}_ though, it's now binding to _nav-bar${context.language.fileExtension}_.

 This is a very simple custom element with no real behavior, but it is complete and usable as shown above.

 Wait!
 I know what you are thinking.
-This custom element is so simple...it seems a bit silly to require a JavaScript class just to define the single `router` property.
+This custom element is so simple...it seems a bit silly to require a ${context.language.name} class just to define the single `router` property.
 Couldn't we get rid of that somehow?
 Well, the answer is YES.
-For very simple elements which have no behavior but simply provide a view that can be bound to a set of properties, we can omit the JavaScript file altogether.
+For very simple elements which have no behavior but simply provide a view that can be bound to a set of properties, we can omit the ${context.language.name} file altogether.
 Let's see how that works.

-First, delete the _nav-bar.js_ file.
+First, delete the _nav-bar${context.language.fileExtension}_ file.
 Next, we need to make one change to the _nav-bar.html_ file.
 On the template element, we can declare the bindable properties of our element like this:

 <code-listing heading="nav-bar.html">
   <source-code lang="HTML">